Seniors Awards

 Nominees

-2019 Seniors Awards Winners and Nominees
+2019 Senior Awards Winners and Nominees

 Award presentations were held during the Townsville City Council Seniors Week Luncheon at Townsville Stadium, on Thursday 22 August 2019.

-Female Senior of the Year
+Female Senior of the Year - Mrs Robyn Moore

 Mrs Moore has worked voluntarily across multiple organisations including CORES, Townsville Suicide Prevention Network, TRCOTA, Community Information Centre, Seniors Creating Change, the Lifelong Learning Program and the Flood Response Team.